-4. Practice your pace and intonation
+3. Dress professionally and practice your pace and intonation

 5. Be on time

-Last but not least, be on time!
-There’s nothing more nerve-wracking than feeling that you’re late for an important meeting.
+- There’s nothing more nerve-wracking than feeling that you’re late for an important meeting.
 Try logging in to the call a few minutes prior to the scheduled time of the call.
 This will help you gain confidence as you focus on the call ahead.

 We are all still getting adjusted to the new developments in the interpreting industry, and it is a perfect time to switch to remote interpreting if you haven’t done so already.